City of Morristown Stormwater Program

 The third requirement of the Stormwater Permit is for control of runoff from construction sites.
 Discharges of sediment or other waste (concrete truck washout, litter, etc.) from construction sites is prohibited by the City’s Land Disturbance Ordinance.

 A permit is required for any land disturbance of any size inside the City with a few exceptions.
 A Land Disturbance Permit Guidelines and Application which contains more information and an application form may be picked up at the City building at 100 West 1st North Street or may be downloaded from this website.
-Please call Kenny Reed at (423) 585-2790 for more information.
+Please call one of the contacts at the top of the page for more information.

 In addition, any land disturbance totaling more than one acre requires a permit from the Tennessee Department of Environment and Conservation (TDEC).
 Consult TDEC’s Website or call the TDEC Knoxville Environmental Assistance Center at (865) 594-6035 for more information.
 Their website also includes information about training courses required for those who will implement and inspect a site covered by a TDEC Construction Permit.